Data2Semantics/powerlaws/README.md

 ```

 The calculation of the significance is by far the most expensive process.
 For a
-large dataset, the process an easily take hours.
+large data set, the process an easily take hours.
+Note that this is a
+significance test for the the power law hypothesis (rather than the null
+hypothesis) so that _high_ values mean that the power law is a good fit.
+Clauset
+et al. suggest that for values below 0.01 the power law hypothesis should be
+rejected.

 ## Randomness